flyway/flywaydb.org/documentation/migrations.md

 If on the other hand your database does NOT cleanly supports DDL statements within a transaction (by for example issuing an implicit commit before and after every DDL statement), Flyway won't be able to perform a clean rollback in case of failure and will instead mark the migration as failed, indicating that some manual cleanup may be required.
+You may also need to run [repair](/documentation/command/repair) to remove the failed migration entry from the [schema history table](#schema-history-table).

 ## Query Results